codingcatgirl/choo/docs/transit/models.rst

     .. method:: serialize()

         Serializes the object in a JSON-encodable format.
-For more information, see the transit serialization docs.
+For more information, see `Model Serialization`_.

     .. classmethod:: unserialize(data)

         Unserializes any kind of object from a JSON-encodable format.
-For more information, see the transit serialization docs.
+For more information, see the `Model Serialization`_.

         :param data: A serialized representation of a transit object
         :rtype: the unserialized object

+.. _`Model Serialization`: serializing.html

 .. py:class:: SearchResults(results=None, subject=None, api=None, method=None)